 Figure 1.
-Einstein's Letter to the President
+Einstein's

-In 1939, President Roosevelt gathered the world's brightest scientific minds and created the "Secret Uranium Committee" which included German scientists who had fled Europe.
+In 1939, President Roosevelt gathered the world's brightest scientific minds and Created the "Secret (Jranium Committee" which included German Letter to the President scientists who had fled Europe.

 In 1942, the Committee became the Manhattan Project, and its mission was to harness the energy from fission and develop an atomic weapon.